AquiGorka/resume/README.md

 ## About Me
-> Born back in 1981 (you do the math), Mexican and EU citizen.
-I currently live in Buenos Aires, Argentina and will be willing to relocate.
+> Born back in 1981, Spanish and Mexican.
+I currently live in Barcelona, Spain and will be willing to relocate.

 + Email: gorka@aquigorka.com
 + Skype: AquiGorka